 The key advantage in trading such instruments through a forex broker is the ability to open both long and short positions.
 Thus, it is easy to earn on a profit after a sharp increase – most traders use it.
 Of course, this applies to both cryptocurrency contracts and all other instruments.

 Forex brokers allow you to earn on the changing stock prices of the world’s largest companies.
 Of course, the choice is usually not so clear as at NYSE, where thousands of companies are represented.
 Typically, brokers choose the most popular companies: Apple, Google, Microsoft, General Motors, etc.

 The stock index is the securities market state indicator calculated in a certain way based on the most liquid ordinary shares or bonds.

 For example, the DAX index, which is calculated on German companies’ basket price basis, is a German stock market indicator.
-The situation is similar with the French CAS, American S&P, Brazilian Bovespa and so on.
+The situation is similar to the French CAS, American S&P, Brazilian Bovespa and so on.

 Forex traders rarely trade these instruments.
 It’s useful to keep index graphics in front of the eyes in a separate trading platform window, though.
-We’ll discuss the way to to use it in the market analytics section.
+We’ll discuss the way to use it in the market analytics section.

 To sum up, we can see a trader actually gets 24/7 access to the most relevant financial instruments from around the world and the opportunity to earn money on their changing prices while trading via a forex broker.